Introduction / History

 Land ownership is rare and most will work as agricultural laborers, day laborers or forest and fishing.
 The women also work in agriculture or other unskilled labor such as stitching leaf-plates.

-Traditionally they follow their tribal faith and will worship their family deity, the village deity as well as the gods of the wider Hindu faith.
+Traditionally they follow their tribal faith and will worship their family deity and the village deity, as well as the gods of the wider Hindu faith.